exapde/Exasim/README.md

 # Installation

 Since Exasim automatically generates and compiles stand-alone C++ code on the fly, Exasim does not require installation.
-However, Exasim needs (required) C++ compiler, (required) Blas/Lapack libaries, (optional) MPI library, (optional) METIS for mesh partitioning, (optional) Gmesh for mesh partitioning, (optional) Paraview for visualization, and (optional) CUDA Toolkit for Nvidia GPUs.
+However, Exasim needs (required) C++ compiler, (required) Blas/Lapack libaries, (optional) MPI library, (optional) Gmesh for mesh generation, (optional) METIS for mesh partitioning, (optional) Paraview for visualization, and (optional) CUDA Toolkit for Nvidia GPUs.
 To install these packages, go to the directory Exasim/Installation and run install.jl in Julia, install.py in Python, or install.m in Matlab.
 See the documentation https://github.com/exapde/Exasim/tree/master/Documentation/Exasim0.3.pdf for more details.

 # Applications